KaranRaval555/walls/README.md

 <a href="./xyarjun-collection/anime/power_lines_and_trees_at_sunset.jpg"><img src="./xyarjun-collection/anime/power_lines_and_trees_at_sunset.jpg" width="200"/></a>

 ---
-# AND MANY MORE WALLS INSIDE DIRECTORY
+# AND MANY MORE WALLS INSIDE DIRS
 ---